nzsilverman/climbing_carpools/README.md

 Running the program requires a secrets.json file that is the key to a service account for the google developer console project.
 To get this setup, access needs to be granted by a system admin.
 Contact Nathan Silverman (nzsilver@umich.edu) for this.

 # Contribution Guidelines
 Contributions are welcome.
 Anyone who wants to help improve this project should contribute!
 To get started, look in the github issues for ideas of what to help with.
-Please comment on an issue if you are working on it, and assign yourself to it.
-When it is ready for production, make a pull request.
+Please open an issue if you are working on it, and assign yourself to it.
+Then fork the repo, and make changes on a branch.
+When the changes are good, you can make a pull request and it can be approved to merge back into the main project.

 For any contribution questions, please email Nathan Silverman at nzsilver@umich.edu